A response to new research

 So here’s my best guess of how that text looked, using a paragraph of 89 words:

-To get a truer flavor of the actual pixel display, here’s the same text from above, displayed by a Windows XP virtual machine:
+To get a truer flavor of the actual pixel display, here’s the same text from above, displayed by a Windows XP emulator:

 At the outset, I said I accepted the study and its findings.
 Still, I can’t avoid pointing out that this style of typography is neither common nor realistic—not the monospaced font, not the point size, and not the line spacing.
 (Certainly, this sample paragraph doesn’t comport with the most basic advice about body text given here at Practical Typography.)
 Maybe those differences help isolate the issue of two spaces vs. one.
 Or maybe they confound it, by making the surrounding text more difficult to read.
 Consider that in an earlier reading study, lead researcher Rebecca Johnson used normally spaced Calibri.